tqre/archlive/README.md

 	# chown root:root -R ~/archlive/releng/
 	# ~/archlive/releng/build.sh -v

-Now put the image on a stick:

-	# wipefs --all /dev/sdX
-	# dd bs=4M if=/path/to/archlinux-2019.04.15-x86_64.iso of=/dev/sdX oflag=sync

 The usb stick boots, has root autologin, and salt installed!
 I had to make a .gitignore file to my working directory, so large amounts of files created by the setup (/releng/{out,work}/) are not included needlessly.

 On a test laptop, the stick boots now with secure boot enabled.
 Testing it soon on different hardware.
+Resorting atm to VBox-Win10 with rufus to burn iso-files created to /archlive/releng/out directory, as some (Windows) machines don't see the sticks created with dd at all.

 Next I'm going to make commits that makes a working default salt minion configuration to be included in the .iso file.

-Have to be able to load the whole system into ram, made some configurations to /archis_sys.cfg
+Have to be able to load the whole system into ram, made some configurations to /archis_sys.cfg, but these didn't have any effect.

-These didn't have any effect, when booting, edit the command line with 'e' on the ISO boot menu.
+Current workaround: when booting, edit the command line with 'e' on the ISO boot menu.
 Add copytoram=y to kernel command line.

+### Stripping build

+Minimal configuration preferred.